NSAMR/backups/README.md

-# Scripts relating to NSAMR backups
+# backup.sh
-get_latest_db_backup script fetches entire db (site and journal), and requires server access (RSA key is less tedious ofc)
+Fetches entire db (site and journal) and dumps wherever you call it from.

+# ***.sh
+TODO: document other NSAMR backups